You don't have to be an experienced rambler to enjoy the benefits of walking!

 If you’re keen to get out and explore the great outdoors, Medway has some wonderful landscapes, features and open spaces for avid walkers and adventurous families.

-This blog features a selection of countryside parks and nature reserves that are enjoyable to visit all year.
+In this feature you will find a selection of countryside parks and nature reserves that are enjoyable to visit all year.
 You don't have to be an experienced rambler to enjoy the benefits of walking and to help to dust off the cobwebs.

 Capstone Farm Country Park is one of Medway's finest green spaces, offering wonderful opportunities for walking, running, cycling and much more.
 As you walk around the former farmland on the North Downs, you feel a million miles from the nearby urban areas of Medway.